 WHERE CAN I FIND EXPERTS TO IDENTIFY MY MUSHROOM FINDS?

 Experts can be found in mycological associations or clubs (like SIMA, in Boise) at some universities, or in agricultural extensions, and are often willing to help you identify your treasures in person.
 In my opinion, this is one of the best ways to confirm your educated guesses and learn, because you can handle the mushroom and ask questions in real time.
 Mushroom clubs often have members from across the spectrum of experience, from full-on mycologists or other scientists to experienced amateurs, to complete beginners.
 Don’t be afraid to join and ask questions – most members are as enthusiastic as you are and willing to share knowledge.

-You can also find online groups aimed specifically toward identification, (here’s a new-ish one for Idaho and the surrounding area) or those focused more on education and discussion, by searching Facebook for some combination of those words.
+You can also find online groups aimed specifically toward identification, (here’s a new-ish one for Idaho and the surrounding region) or those focused more on education and discussion, by searching Facebook for some combination your city or region name + “identification” or “foraging”.
 Once you find one, Facebook will usually start suggesting others related groups to try.